 The actual cash value subtracts the depreciation amount from the replacement value, and you get the rest minus your deductible.

 DeductibleA deductible is how you will pay out of your pocket towards the repair of your roof.
 Some companies will want to see that you have paid the deductible before getting the rest.

-Before calling your insurance company, you should carefully read through your homeowners insurance policy.
+Before calling your insurance company, you should carefully read your homeowners' insurance policy.
 If you believe the damage should be covered, call local roof repair contractors to inspect the damage.
 A reputable roof repair contractor can provide an accurate estimate.
 If the estimate is more than the cost of your deductible, then filing a roof damage insurance claim may be the best option.

-Disputing a Roof Claim Insurance DenialIf your roof insurance claim is denied, the situation will be frustrating.
+Disputing a Florida Roof Claim Insurance DenialIf your roof insurance claim is denied, the situation will be frustrating.
 You are left to worry about how you will cover the expense of repairs on your own.
 Additional stress ensues after dealing with paperwork, bargaining with insurance adjusters, and awaiting a response to your claim.

 The process of appealing a denied roof damage claim in Florida can be stressful.
 You don’t have to do it alone.
 Our roof damage claim lawyers at Williams Law, P.A. can look at the information you provided to your insurance company in your proof of loss statement.
-If documentation is missing or more information needs to be provided, our roof damage claims lawyers can help you supply clearer documentation to your insurance adjuster so that you can receive the fair settlement you may deserve under the law.
+If documentation is missing or more information needs to be provided, our roof damage claims lawyers can help you supply clearer documentation to your insurance adjuster to receive the fair settlement you deserve under the law.

 Has Your Home Insurance Company Denied Or Undervalued Your Property Damage Claim In Florida?